nexstar-beckett-hanan/nexstar-beckett-hanan/README.md

 Hey!
 I'm Beckett.
 My pronouns are they/them or he/him.
-I'm a Frontend Software Engineer III at Nexstar Media.
+My most recent role was Sr. Frontend Software Engineer at Nexstar Media.

 I’ve got a couple personal projects I work on when I have time:
 <ul>